Best Medicare Advantage Plans in North Carolina (2026)

 Best HMO Medicare Advantage Plans in North Carolina

-• Alignment Health Plan leads the state's HMO market with a 4.79 MoneyGeek score, offering 3 plans that earn perfect 5.0-star CMS ratings with no monthly premium and a $3,900 average MOOP.
+• Alignment Health Plan leads North Carolina's HMO market with a 4.79 MoneyGeek score.
+Its three plans carry perfect 5.0-star CMS ratings, charge no monthly premium and average a $3,900 MOOP.

-• Cigna HealthCare rounds out the top three with a 4.33 score across 4 no-premium plans, delivering the lowest average MOOP at $3,346 with solid 4.0-star ratings.
+• Cigna HealthCare scores 4.33 across four no-premium plans.
+It has the lowest average MOOP of the three at $3,346 and carries 4.0-star CMS ratings.

 Alignment Health Plan5.00$0$3,90034.79